Using Go (Golang)

 main.go

-and paste in the following code:gopackage main import ( "fmt" "log" "net/http" "os" ) func handler(w http.ResponseWriter, r *http.Request) { hostname, _ := os.Hostname() fmt.Fprintf(w, "Hello from Go on ServBay!\nHostname: %s\nPath: %s\n", hostname, r.URL.Path) } func main() { http.HandleFunc("/", handler) port := "8080" // Define the port the server listens on log.Printf("Go web server starting on port %s...", port) log.Printf("Access it at http://localhost:%s", port) // Start the HTTP server err := http.ListenAndServe(":"+port, nil) if err != nil { log.Fatalf("Error starting server: %s\n", err) } }
+and paste in the following source code:gopackage main import ( "fmt" "log" "net/http" "os" ) func handler(w http.ResponseWriter, r *http.Request) { hostname, _ := os.Hostname() fmt.Fprintf(w, "Hello from Go on ServBay!\nHostname: %s\nPath: %s\n", hostname, r.URL.Path) } func main() { http.HandleFunc("/", handler) port := "8080" // The port number for the server to listen on log.Printf("Go web server starting on port %s...", port) log.Printf("Access it at http://localhost:%s", port) // Launch the HTTP server err := http.ListenAndServe(":"+port, nil) if err != nil { log.Fatalf("Error starting server: %s\n", err) } }

 1